lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 PLUGINS = ['plugins.nice_plugin'] # Obviously matches the directory names
 ```

 That's it!
-If the plugin correctly connected to one (or more) signals, it
+If the plugin correctly connected to one (or more) signals (keep
-will have a chance to run during the build process.
+reading to know more), it will have a chance to run during the build process.

 Consuming plugins is very easy but sometimes, you have to write your own, or
 patch an existing one.